Derby College: Ilkeston Campus

 Is situated in Ilkeston in Derbyshire and began as Ilkeston College of Further Education on 14 September 1953.
 The official opening ceremony took place on 25 June 1954, the college became South East Derbyshire College of Further Education in 1966.
 When it opened, in 1974, a site in Heanor on the former Heanor Grammar School was an annex of the main college.
 Heanor Grammar School closed in 1976, it had around 550 boys and girls.
 Geoffrey Stone was the headmaster for twenty years and became Principal.
 In 2010 Derby College in Ilkeston was formed between the merges of three campuses of the college that where situated in Ilkeston and Heanor.
-The former Field Road and Cavendish Road campus were both auctioned off in 2013 and newly built campus was opened in 2014 on the grounds of the Old Magistrates Court in Ilkeston.
-In 2015 Derby College scrapped plans to turn the remaining Heanor campus into a new education facility.
+The former Field Road and Cavendish Road campus were superseded with a modern purpose-built campus was opened in 2014 on the grounds of the Old Magistrates Court in Ilkeston.
+In 2015 Derby College plans to turn the remaining Heanor campus into a new studio school facility failed to secure enough local interest.

 Mergers

 Derby College was established as a single institution in 2002 by merging three further education colleges: Mackworth Tertiary College, Wilmorton Tertiary College and Broomfield Agricultural College.

-Since then Wilmorton College has been demolished and turned into a housing estate; and Derby College has built two new purpose built sites; The Joseph Wright Centre (JWC), which specialises in A' levels and in 2010 Derby College reported a 99% success rate for the second year in a row.
-The Roundhouse redevelopment is the College's flagship site with a focus on vocational qualifications.
+Since then Wilmorton College has been demolished and turned into a housing estate; and Derby College has built two new purpose-built sites; The Joseph Wright Centre (JWC), which specialises in A' levels and in 2010 Derby College reported a 99% success rate for the second year in a row.
+The Roundhouse redevelopment is the college's flagship site with a focus on vocational qualifications.
 A merger between South East Derbyshire College and Derby College was approved on 2 February 2010.

 Curriculum

 The college offers a wide variety of courses at various levels of education.
-Working with Key Stage 4 in the 14 – 16 curriculum through to BSc degree and continued professional development.
+Working with Post 16 curriculum through to university level qualifications BSc / BEng degree, Adult Education and continued professional development (CPD).